radcamp/radcamp.github.io/AF-Biota/05_STRUCTURE_API.md

 ```

 ### Summarize replicates with CLUMPP
 We ran 10 replicates per K-value hypothesis.
 We now need to concatenate and purmute those results so they can be summarized.
-For this we use the software clumpp.
-The default arguments to clumpp are generally good, but you can modify them in the same as the structure params, by accessing the `.clumppparams` attribute of your structure object.
-See the [clumpp documentation](https://web.stanford.edu/group/rosenberglab/software/CLUMPP_Manual.pdf) for more details.
-Below we run clumpp for each value of K that we ran structure on.
-You only need to tell the `get_clumpp_table()` function the value of K and it will find all of the result files given the Structure object's `name` and `workdir`.
+For this we use the software CLUMPP.
+The default arguments to CLUMPP are generally good, but if you're running a dataset with high numbers of K, you may want to modify the 'greedy_option', for example.
+However, we don't need to do this with the dataset for this workshop.
+You can modify the parameters in the same as the STRUCTURE params, by accessing the `.clumppparams` attribute of your STRUCTURE object.
+See the [CLUMPP documentation](https://web.stanford.edu/group/rosenberglab/software/CLUMPP_Manual.pdf) for more details.
+Below we run CLUMPP for each value of K that we ran STRUCTURE on.
+You only need to tell the `get_clumpp_table()` function the value of K and it will find all of the result files given the STRUCTURE object's `name` and `workdir`.

 ```python
 ## set some clumpp params and print params to the screen